UN report: Climate pollution reductions 'highly inadequate' | Science-Environment

 "The report confirms the utterly glacial pace of climate action, despite the looming precipice of climate tipping points we're approaching," said climate scientist Bill Hare, head of Climate Analytics that also examines what countries are promising and doing about carbon emissions in its own analysis.
 Instead of limiting warming to 1.5 or 2 degrees Celsius (2.7 degrees or 3.6 degrees Fahrenheit) above pre-industrial levels, the global goals set by 2015 Paris agreement, the way the world is acting now, warming will hit 2.8 degrees (5 degrees Fahrenheit) by the year 2100, the UN report said.
 Countries concrete pledges would bring that down to 2.6 degrees (4.7 degrees Fahrenheit).
 It's already warmed 1.1 degrees (2 degrees Fahrenheit) since pre-industrial times.

 "In all likelihood we will pass by 1.5," UNEP Executive Director Inger Andersen told The Associated Press in an interview.
-She didn't say when she thinks that would happen.
 "We can still do it, but that means 45% emissions reductions" by 2030.

 The emissions gap is the difference between the amount of carbon pollution being spewed between now and 2030 and the lower levels needed to keep warming to 1.5 or 2 degrees.